jonasrla/question-compiler/README.md

 # About

 This project aims to compile questions from a number printscreen of questions using ocr.
+The images are save in `files/` folder and intermediate processing images are saved on `output/debug` if debug mode is set "True".

+To visualize the results use marimo notebooks.

 ## how to run